 A cup of prune contains 6.50 g soluble fiber and 5.60 g insoluble fiber.
-Prune juice helps treat constipation, and due to its high soluble fiber content, it is also a good weight loss agent.
+Prune juice helps dealing with constipation, and due to its high soluble fiber content, it is also a good weight loss agent.
 You can have prune juice in breakfast with oatmeal or add prunes to your grilled duck for dinner or make your dessert extra special by adding a few dried prunes to your low-fat yogurt.

 This humble grain is rich in dietary fiber.
 1 cup sorghum contains a total of 26.50 g fiber.
 It is for this reason that sorghum is called “the new quinoa.”
 You can add it to your brunch veggie salad or have a light yet filling sorghum risotto for dinner.